wilsonliaows/docs/developing-connectors/connectors-design-guide/input-fields-design-guide.md

 ![Input fields first name and last name with Workato generated labels](/assets/images/connectors-design-guide/input-fields-names.png)
 *Input fields first name and last name with Workato generated labels*

-The icon on the leftmost side of the field ("ABC") signifies that this field has a control type `string`.
+The icon on the leftmost side of the field ("ABC") signifies that this field has a control type `text`.
 If undefined, the data type defaults to `string` and the control type defaults to `text`, as that is the most common input field definition.

 ## Input field component - label
 This should be the name that an app user sees when logged into their application.
 This defaults to the API name if undefined.
 Workato titleizes API names and converts underscores to spaces.